 "From a risk/reward perspective, there is no asset class that has anything even close to the positive attributes that gold has at this point in US business cycle time."
 Stewart Thomson, Graceland Updates

 For over a decade, the policies of central banks – including the Federal Reserve – have been almost entirely unblemished by success.
-Keeping interest rates below what would normally be the case when borrowers and lenders agree on a loan, based upon the risk/reward economics of doing so, has created a series of asset bubbles.
+Keeping interest rates below what would normally be the case when borrowers and lenders agree on a loan, based on the risk/reward economics of doing so, has created a series of asset bubbles.

 This monetary malpractice has impoverished the majority while excessively rewarding the minority who can comfortably take highly-leveraged risks, knowing that "the authorities" have their back, come what may.